Pros And Cons of Cannabis Legalisation in Canada

-Smoking marijuana leads to increased appetite for many users.
+Smoking legal marijuana leads to increase appetite for many users.
 This is well known as `munchies’ and as result, it leads to an increase in body weight.
 Obesity may also be realized as a result of increased appetite.
 Marijuana affects appetite in the following way: it affects the user by interacting with specific receptors located within different parts of the central nervous system.
 As a result, it activates the hypothalamus part of the brain, thus an impulse is sent from the brain to the related parts of the body.
 Eventually, the user gets hungry and becomes in need of food at very short intervals.
 It has also been noted, according to recent research that those who use cannabis also tend to have an increased appetite for crisps.

 Smoking marijuana has been researched extensively and found to have various effects on not only the user but also the surrounding people as well as systems.
 First, prolonged usage of the drug results in addiction.
 Cannabis products have a main active ingredient, which is known as delta-9 tetrahydo-cannabinol.
 This active ingredient is usually known as THC.
 The THC gives a high feeling when cannabis is taken.
 It is this ‘high’ feeling that slowly and gradually makes people so dependent on it.
 Addiction often comes slowly, and the user might not really discover that he or she is addicted until it is too late.
-Mostly, people smoke marijuana to help them feel either excited or relaxed, depending on how one’s body reacts to it.
+Mostly, people smoke legalized marijuana to help them feel either excited or relaxed, depending on how one’s body reacts to it.
 It, therefore, comes too late when one realizes he or she is indeed addicted to it.